10 Gen Z insights to improve your CX

 Adapting your customer experience (CX) strategy for Gen Z is imperative for success in the digital age.
 But to do that, you need to develop an understanding of generational research and separate myth from truth.
 And that's not easy.

 This difficulty becomes especially apparent when you consider that fiction spreads faster, and seems to be in greater supply, than fact.
-To make sense of it all, we brought in acclaimed Gen Z expert, Jason Dorsey to share unexpected insights that CX leaders can act on now.
+To make sense of it all, we spoke with acclaimed Gen Z expert, Jason Dorsey to share unexpected insights that CX leaders can act on now.
 Unveiling findings from the behavioral research conducted by his firm, The Center for Generational Kinetics (CGK), Dorsey highlighted what brands get wrong about Gen Z, as well as ways to develop experiences that meet and exceed their expectations.

 When building a generational strategy for CX, the first thing to do is make sure your stakeholders are on the same page.
-It’s all too common for people to make the false assumption that there is a shared understanding of what generations are and are not.
-“Generations are not a box that each of us will fit neatly inside based on our birth year,” says Dorsey.
+It's all too common for people to make the false assumption that there is a shared understanding of what generations are and what they are not.
+"Generations are not a box that each of us will fit neatly inside based on our birth year," says Dorsey.